How did you first discover Bikram yoga?

 What advice would you give to new students or those struggling with practice?

 Stay focused on where you are at.
-Not where you wish you were, were yesterday, or where other students or teachers are.
+Not where you wish you were, or where others are.
 It’s really the only way to success.
-There is struggle in the practice, but refrain from suffering.
+There is struggle in the practice, but try to refrain from turning it into suffering.
 It won’t help, there’s no fast track.
 Go at it with attention, persistence and patience, and keep going at it.
 Breath is key.

 What do you like to do outside of yoga?